CP1401/Practicals/prac_02/README.md

 Joseph has recently moved to Australia from the United States.
 He understands that distances are given in kilometres rather than the miles he is used to.

 **Write pseudocode** for a program that will request a distance in kilometres and output the same distance in miles.

+> [!IMPORTANT]
+> In this subject, you must follow the [Pseudocode Guide](https://github.com/CP1404/Starter/wiki/Pseudocode-Guide).
+> You may have learned another way before, or you may find alternative pseudocode styles online, but other ways are not acceptable.
+Do what we teach.

 **Then, implement this algorithm in Python code.**

 - 1 mile = 1.60934 kilometres